Le Domaine des Naïades

 Plage de la Ponche

 Found right in the centre of the village of St Tropez, this is actually two neighboring beaches that come together.
 The beach is lined with fisherman’s houses in the oldest part of St Tropez.
-It is a beach with large sand and small pebbles.
+It is a beach with coarse sand and small pebbles.

 Plage des Salins